finmath/finmath-experiments/README.md

     Monte-Carlo simulation of SDEs and the estimation of conditional expectations in Monte-Carlo).

+**finmath spreadsheets**
+    A collection of spreadsheets building upon *finmath lib* and providing end user solutions (e.g, interest rate curve calibration or calibration of a forward rate model, aka LIBOR market model).

 **finmath experiments**
     Small experiments, illustrating some aspects of mathematical finance.
 Also illustrates how to use the finmath lib.
-Also contains a collection of spreadsheets building upon *finmath lib* and providing end user solutions (e.g, interest rate curve calibration or calibration of a forward rate model).

 Documentation
 -------------